 Into history?
 Once you’ve gassed up your ride, explore the area’s historical sites.
 Calaveras County is home to more than 40 State Historical Markers.
 In fact, there are placards in just about every Calaveras downtown with stories into the past.
 Looking for historical highlights?
 Don’t miss historic downtown walking tours for Mokelumne Hill, Angels Camp, San Andreas, and Murphys, CA, or get hands on at one of our special museums throughout Calaveras County.

 Afterwards, make your way back to Angels Camp to check out the Frog Hop of Fame on Main Street before heading to dinner.
 The plaques that line the sidewalk immortalize the winners of the annual Jumping Frog Jubilee International Frog Jump Competition, including some World Record holders.
 Maybe you’ll get one next year?

-Across the street, newly opened Sugar Bakery and Yummy Ha Ha Ice Cream churn out delicious artisanal baked goods and ice cream in downtown historic Angels Camp., and is quickly becoming the stop for a morning – or evening – coffee and pastry.
-They also offer small plates for both lunch and dinner – do try the soup of the day, and many edible gifts for purchase.
+Across the street, Lemon Tree Bakery and Yummy Ha Ha Ice Cream churn out delicious artisanal baked goods and ice cream in downtown historic Angels Camp.
+Stop for a morning coffee and freshly baked pastry or bagel.

 Spring in Calaveras: Go for it!
 Active adventures